OpenConext/OpenConext-profile/README.md

 5. Install npm dependencies: `npm i`
 6. Run a build: `npm run build`
 7. Ensure the var folder has the correct rights: `chmod -R 777 var/`
-9. Start developing on docker: `docker-compose up -d`
+9. Start developing on docker: `docker compose up -d`

 ## Attribute aggregation support
 Supported attribute aggregation attributes can be configured in the config.yml file.
 The example below uses